 Politics Regional Association Games & XR Mitteldeutschland Sets Out Its Claims for Thuringia Games & XR Mitteldeutschland has drawn up a five-point plan to encourage politicians to support the games industry in Thuringia.
 The main focus is on implementing measures that have long been standard practice in other German federal states.
 By Stephan Steininger • 3 min read

 The Deutschhaus, seat of parliament in RLP.
 What do the parties have planned for games in the region for the election?
-(Landtag RLP/SIE) Plus 2026 Elections in RLP: What Do the Parties Plan for Gaming?
+(Landtag RLP/SIE) GamesMarket Exclusive G+ 2026 Elections in RLP: What Do the Parties Plan for Gaming?
 With Rhineland-Palatinate state elections coming this Sunday, we are collecting and translating the parties' positions on gaming and the games industry.
 The three governing parties all have things to promise for the strong gaming sector in RLP, while the opposition is quiet on the topic.
 By Pascal Wagner • 4 min read